YottaDB/YDBDoc/ProgGuide/opdebug.rst

 Context information that does not exist in this example includes M LOCKs of this process (ZSHOW "L").

 In addition to directing its output to the current device, ZSHOW can place its output in a local or global variable array.
-For more information, see the command description `“ZSHow” <./commands.html#zshow>`_.
+For more information, see the command description :ref:`zshow-command`.

 .. note::
    ZSHOW "V" produces the same output as ZWRITE with no arguments, but ZSHOW "V" can be directed to a variable as well as a device.